 Hagy: The difference between the intensity and frequency...
 I cannot make sense of.
 I don't think I understood that.
 I know frequency and I know why I got the straight line but I still cannot explain the x-axis.
 Because we were dealing with the wave particle it was easy to see and correlate with the nature of light but when you come to the particle theory it was about photons and quantization.
 I understand a photon in general terms, packets of energy but I don't go back and ask myself what is a packet of energy.
-With the theory that we have been doing I understand how we go from energy into matter but in real life I still do not understand how we go from energy to matter.
+With the theory that we have been doing I understand how we go from energy into matter but in real life I still do not understand how we go from matter to energy.

-Comment: Hagy has some physical understanding of the practicals and of intensity but could only just read the information from the graph of V vs f and could not interpret the results in terms of theory of the photon light and could not differentiate between intensity and frequency of light.
-The graph (Figure 2) was looked upon as the familiar Ohm's Law.
+Comment: Hagy has some physical understanding of the practicals and of intensity and could just read the information from the graph of V vs f but could not interpret the results in terms of theory of light and could not differentiate between intensity and frequency of light.
+The graph (Figure 3) was looked upon as the familiar Ohm's Law.
 For Hagy, the concepts of photons and particle nature of light is far more difficult to understand than wave nature of light.
 Similarly, Sipho shows physical interpretation of the graphs and no link to the nature of light or the nature of the work function of the metal.
-He does not link V to W/Q and hence to the kinetic energy of the light photons.
+He does not link V to W/Q and hence to the kinetic energy of the light photons. (see interview below).

-Interviewer: What about the graph (Figure 3) you had, the first set was voltage vs frequency rather that energy vs frequency, was there an understanding why voltage rather than energy?
+Interviewer: What about the graph (Figure 3) you had, you first said voltage vs frequency rather that energy vs frequency, was there an understanding why voltage rather than energy?

 Sipho: The graphs show voltage not energy.
+Voltage is not related to energy.
 It shows V proportional to f.

-Interviewer: How do you interpret Graph 4 where light of different intensities were used?
+Interviewer: How do you interpret Graph 4 where light of different intensity was used?
 Sipho: It was a slope graph curving to a point of equilibrium.
 As we shine more light in the metal because the graph is starting in a straight line first then curving to an equilibrium.
-It is like there is radiation so it is like you extract electrons and less electrons are left in the metal and less current is given out so the current comes to a point where it does not increase.
+It is like there is radiation so it is like you extract electrons and less electrons are left in the metal and less current is given out so the current comes to a point where it does not increased.

-16.4 Fostering Collaboration
+6.4 Fostering Collaboration

-Students were encouraged to work in pairs and in groups.
-Students occasionally communicated with each other in their mother-tongue language isiZulu especially to explain difficult ideas and instructions to other students.
+Students were encouraged to work in groups.
+Students occasionally communicated with each other in their mother-tongue language IsiZulu especially to explain difficult ideas and instructions to other students.